Sally Shin

 Marketing | Consumer Behavior | Yale School of Management

-I am a PhD student in Behavioral Marketing at the Yale School of Management.
+I am a PhD candidate in Marketing at the Yale School of Management.

 Prior to my doctoral studies, I earned a BA in Communications and in Cinema and Media Studies from the University of Pennsylvania, and an MS in Applied Analytics from Columbia University.